 To learn more about discipline-specific aspects of our Master’s Internship program please visit the following pages:

-Criminal background check is required as a condition of internship appointment.
+A criminal background check is required as a condition of practicum/internship appointment.
 Background checks are conducted by the Weber State University Human Resources Department.
 Learn more about WSU's background check procedures.

 Applications accepted immediately; positions will remain open until filled.